What is a Third-Party Free Practice?

 American medicine has undergone a fundamental change in the past 50 years.
 The federal government and the insurance companies now stand between the doctor and the patient, determining which healthcare services can and can’t be used.
 Also, the doctor’s office has been mandated to become the collector of your personal healthcare data, which then can be and is shared with insurers and the government – without your knowledge or consent.

 The business of medicine is no longer about quality – quality of care, quality of relationships, and quality of life – but is about QUANTITY – how many patients can an office squeeze into a workday.
 If you’ve been to a “typical” medical office recently, you notice the same thing in almost every setting: the office is busy, the doctor is hurried, and while the wait is long, and actual “face time” with the doctor is very brief.
-Medical office visits have become assembly lines, with the patient on the assembly line and the doctor hurriedly trying to take care of them as they move past at an ever-quickening pace (if you’ve ever seen the famous video of “I Love Lucy” and the chocolate factory assembly line, medicine now is very reminiscent, with the doctors represented by Lucy and the government and insurance companies being represented by the supervisor at the beginning of the sketch.
+Medical office visits have become assembly lines, with the patient on the assembly line and the doctor hurriedly trying to take care of them as they move past at an ever-quickening pace (if you’ve ever seen the famous video of “I Love Lucy” and the chocolate factory assembly line, this is what American medicine has become, with the doctors represented by Lucy and the government and insurance companies being represented by the supervisor at the beginning of the sketch.
 For a quick laugh, watch it here.)

 This is not the kind of medicine my father practiced.